Open All Year

 The very first piece of land the National Trust ever owned was gifted to it by Barmouth resident and philanthropist Fanny Talbot in 1895.
 The 4.5 acre site offers spectacular views across Barmouth and Cardigan Bay.
 Close by is the grave of Auguste Guyard, a Frenchman who fled Paris during the Franco-Prussian war and was instrumental in working with John Ruskin to create a ‘model commune’.
 He was buried above the terraces he carved in the hillside and his grave is a popular place to visit all year round.

 This is a wonderful way to visit most of Barmouth’s historical places of interest, and there’s a lot more than you might imagine!
-Leaflets with a map of the route are available for £1 from the Tourist Information Point at Barmouth Station or else you can access the trail with a lot of additional content online by following this link.
+Leaflets with a map of the route are available for £1 from the Tourist Information Point at Barmouth Station or else you can access the trail with a lot of additional content online by following this link

 Opened in 1867 to carry the railway line across the stunning Mawddach estuary this bridge, recently given a £30million make-over, is an amazing feat of engineering and can be viewed from the footpath that runs across it alongside the railway track.
 The views from the bridge are stunning at any time of year.
 A voluntary toll of £1 per person is payable at the ‘Troll House’, (payment by phone accepted).

-Stretching for a mile and a half Barmouth’s promenade offers a wonderful walk with far-reaching views across the bay towards the Llyn Peninsular.
+Stretching for a mile and a half Barmouth’s promenade offers a wonderful walk with far-reaching views across the bay towards the Llyn Peninsula.
 The beach itself is also wonderful for walking with a variety of landscapes to enjoy at either high or low tide.

 This is a free, community event, where you can walk, jog, run, volunteer or spectate. parkrun is 5km and takes place every Saturday morning worldwide. parkrun is positive, welcoming and inclusive.
 There is no time limit, and no one finishes last.
 Everyone is welcome to come along.
 It takes place along the promenade starting oppoopsite the lifeboat station.
-Parking is available near the start and the toilets at the rwailway station are open.
+Parking is available near the start and the toilets at the railway station are open.
 Nearby parkruns are Dolgellau and Pont y Bala.

 Further afield you can visit Harlech Castle, Portmeirion, Cambrian Coast Railway, Zip World, Corris Craft Centre or Coed y Brenin for walks, shopping, scenery, culture, history or adrenaline.